department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/mhv-to-va.gov-design-update-artifacts.md

 ## 🌟 How to configure this issue
 - [ ] Confirm this issue is being added to the correct team (ex.
 Core or MHV) and Product (ex.
 Secure Messaging) board
 - [ ] Add App Name (ex.
 Secure Messaging) and Task Name to Issue Title ⬆️
-- [ ] Fill in User Story ⬇️
+- [ ] Fill in User Story :arrow-up:
-- [ ] Link to any Related Documentation if appropriate, and remember to update if they change ⬇️
+- [ ] Link to any Related Documentation if appropriate, and remember to update if they change :arrow-up:
-- [ ] Fill in Description ⬇️
+- [ ] Fill in Description :arrow-up:
-- [ ] Add/remove Tasks as needed
+- [ ] Add/remove Tasks as needed :arrow-up:
-- [ ] Add/remove Acceptance Criteria as needed
+- [ ] Add/remove Acceptance Criteria as needed :arrow-up:
 - [ ] Attach any Dependency stories, indiating whether this is a blocker, or is being blocked
 - [ ] If work is in progress, change Pipeline to In Progress :arrow_right:
 - [ ] Add any necessary labels not automatically included.
 If this is unplanned work, add the `unplanned work` label :arrow_right:
 - [ ] If work is in progress, add Assignee(s) in addition to PM :arrow_right: